Comprehensive Care for Knee Pain

 The knee is one of the most easily injured joints in your body.
 It is also subject to degenerative disorders, such as arthritis or osteoporosis.
 Whether you have a torn ligament or arthritis, knee pain can be debilitating and frustrating.
 Knee pain can make it difficult to walk or climb stairs, not to mention hold you back from exercising and playing sports.

-At Missoula Bone & Joint, our knee surgeons specialize in diagnosing and treating the full spectrum of knee injuries and conditions, and we will do everything in our power to ensure you get back to living your life to the fullest.
+At Missoula Bone & Joint, our knee doctors specialize in diagnosing and treating the full spectrum of knee injuries and conditions, and we will do everything in our power to ensure you get back to living your life to the fullest.

 About the Knee Joint